19hours/sg-statutes/Acts/Industrial Relations Act.md

 [36/2010 wef 01/02/2011]

-(2) It shall not be an offence for an employer to require as a condition of the appointment or promotion of a person to a managerial or an executive position that the person shall not be or continue to be an officer or a member of a particular trade union unless —

-(a) that trade union is a trade union whose constitution and rules restrict its membership to persons in managerial or executive positions; or
+(2) It shall not be an offence for an employer to require, as a condition of the appointment or promotion of a person to a position of an executive employee as described in section 17(3), that the person shall not be or continue to be an officer or a member of a particular trade union unless that trade union is a trade union whose constitution and rules restrict its membership to executive employees.

-(b) that trade union is a trade union which may represent persons in managerial or executive positions only under section 30A.

-[23/2002]
+[Act 1 of 2015 wef 01/04/2015]

 ### Employers not to discriminate against members of trade unions